SunilBalas/Python-DSA/README.md

     **1. Binary Search Tree (BST)**
       - A Binary Search Tree (BST) is a binary tree where the left child of a node contains elements smaller than the node, and the right child contains elements larger than the node.
 This ordering property makes searching efficient.

+- ### Graph
+  - Graphs in data structures are used to represent the relationships between objects.
+Every graph consists of a set of points known as vertices or nodes connected by lines known as edges.
+The vertices in a network represent entities.